Jim Dwyer (baseball): MLB career

+Midway through the 1975 season, he was traded to the Montreal Expos (1975–76).
+Another midseason trade landed him with the New York Mets (1976), who then sent him in the off-season to the Chicago Cubs as part of a three-team trade.
+Although leading the American Association in batting average, runs, hits and doubles in 1977 for the Wichita Aeros, the Cubs' AAA affiliate, he was released on September 7, 1977 and signed a contract with the Cardinals a week later.
+After playing parts of the 1977 and 1978 seasons back on the Cardinals, he was traded again, this time to the San Francisco Giants, on June 15, 1978.
+Just before the 1979 season, Dwyer was purchased from the Giants by the Boston Red Sox.
+After two seasons with the Red Sox (1979–80), Dwyer signed a three-year free agent contract with the Baltimore Orioles.

 With Baltimore, Dwyer became one of Manager Earl Weaver's key platoon players, primarily used as a corner outfielder, designated hitter and pinch-hitter.
 He enjoyed a good season in 1982, hitting .304 (74-for-260) in 71 games, but his most productive year came in 1983, when he appeared in 100 games while hitting .286 with eight home runs and 38 runs batted in, helping his team to reach the World Series, won by Baltimore in five games.
 In Game 1 on October 11, 1983, Dwyer became the 18th player to hit a home run in his first World Series at-bat when he homered off John Denny for the Orioles' only run in their 2-1 loss to the Philadelphia Phillies.

 In a 13–11 loss to the Texas Rangers at Memorial Stadium on August 6, 1986 which was the first-ever game in MLB history that featured three grand slams, Dwyer hit one in the fourth off Jeff Russell after Larry Sheets had done likewise off Bobby Witt earlier in the same inning.
 Toby Harrah had hit the first one of the contest off Ken Dixon two innings earlier in the second.
 During the 1987 season he hit a career-high 15 home runs in 241 at-bats.
-From 1988 to 1990 Dwyer completed his career with stints with the Expos and the Minnesota Twins.
+After a late season trade in 1988 from the Orioles to the Minnesota Twins, Dwyer finished out his career in 1990 with the Twins (which also included a brief stint with the contending Expos late in the 1989 season).

 For his career, Dwyer was a .260 hitter (719-for-2761) with 77 home runs and 349 RBI in 1328 games, including 409 runs, 115 doubles, 17 triples, 26 stolen bases, and a .353 on-base percentage.
 In four postseason games he hit .333 (4-for-12), including one home run, two doubles, four runs, and one RBI.

 During the off-season, he played from 1977 to 1980 with the Mayagüez Indians of the Puerto Rican Professional Baseball League, and following his MLB career, Dwyer played for the 1990 Sun City Rays of the Senior Professional Baseball Association.